arcus/education_modules/docker_101/docker_101.md

 One big difference is the value placed on **transparency** and **interpretability** in the research community.
 A good, reproducible container for a research project should be not only functional, but easy for others to understand.
 Because of that, you should think of your Dockerfile as not just a set of instructions but an important form of communication.
-Here's a brief quote from the article you'll be reading:

->The differences between a helpful, stable Dockerfile and one that is misleading, prone to failure, and full of potential obstacles are not obvious, especially for researchers who do not have extensive software development experience or formal training.
-By committing to this article’s rules, one can ensure that their workflows are reproducible and reusable, that computing environments are understandable by others, and that researchers have the opportunity to collaborate effectively.

 <div class = "external-resource">
 <b style="color: rgb(var(--color-highlight));">External Content</b><br>